What is Phase-contrast microscopy?

 To produce high-contrast images of transparent specimens, such as

 - subcellular particles (including nuclei and other organelles).

 Applications of phase-contrast microscopy in biological research are numerous.

 - Living cells can be observed in their natural state without previous fixation or labeling.

 - It makes a highly transparent object more visible.

 - No special preparation of fixation or staining etc. is needed to study an object under a phase-contrast microscope which saves a lot of time.

 - Examining intracellular components of living cells at relatively high resolution. eg: The dynamic motility of mitochondria, mitotic chromosomes & vacuoles.

 - It made it possible for biologists to study living cells and how they proliferate through cell division.

-- Generally, more light is needed for phase contrast than for corresponding bright field viewing, since the technique is based on a diminishment of brightness of most objects.
+- Generally, more light is needed for phase contrast than for corresponding bright-field viewing, since the technique is based on the diminishment of the brightness of most objects.